tetframework/Tonnikala/README.rst

 * Pyramid integration
 * Javascript as the target language (using ``js:`` prefix)
 * Overriding attributes, setting attrs from dictionary: ``py:attrs``
+* Understandable exceptions and readable tracebacks on CPython

 Upcoming features: